 Residence - The dwelling where the household is actually living.
-The household must document if the household's residence is temporarily vacant for reasons beyond the household's control, such as health problems, plumbing and/or heating problems.
+Under Section 601.105, the household must document if the household's residence is temporarily vacant for reasons beyond the household's control, such as health problems, plumbing and/or heating problems.

-Roomer - An individual who has an agreement with an unrelated landlord or property owner to rent a room.
-Their payment for lodging includes heat and may include a private bathroom or one of the following:
+Roomer - An individual whose payment for lodging in a room includes heat and may include a private bathroom or one of the following: